-3.7.12 Load lines should be assigned to self-elevating units as calculated under the terms of the 1966 Load Line Convention.
-When floating or when in transit from one operational area to another units should be subject to all the conditions of assignment of that Convention unless specifically excepted.
-However, these units should not be subject to the terms of that Convention while they are supported by the sea-bed or are in the process of lowering or raising their legs.

-3.7.13 The minimum freeboard of units which due to their configuration cannot be computed by the normal methods laid down by the 1966 Load Line Convention should be determined on the basis of meeting applicable intact stability, damage stability and structural requirements in the afloat condition.
+- 3.7.12 Load lines should be assigned to self-elevating units as calculated under the terms of the 1988 LL Protocol.
+When floating, or when in transit from one operational area to another, units should be subject to all the conditions of assignment of that Protocol unless specifically excepted.
+However, these units should not be subject to the terms of that Protocol while they are supported by the seabed or are in the process of lowering or raising their legs. - 3.7.13 The minimum freeboard of units which due to their configuration cannot be computed by the normal methods laid down by the 1988 LL Protocol should be determined on the basis of meeting applicable provisions regarding intact stability, damage stability and structure in the afloat condition.